DixieSquad/weary-traveler/documentation/software-design-document.md

 * Remove all unnecessary fields from extract_data/fetch_listing, only keep Price and Currency.
 These are the only fields that need updates, the query contains all item parameter from input.
   * Be aware that saving intermediate data might still be interesting to improve algorithms
-* Remove fetch_all_listings(), add an update() method to BuySellEntry, or in the future: Entry.
-* In the future, with the double database setup, the entries (Entry class) should have the functionality to update themselves.
-* Change Payload to QueryBuilder, with subclasses for GemQueryBuilder, FlaskQueryBuilder, etc.
-* Create sequence diagram for v0.2.0
 * Include gem XP in GemQueryBuilder